 Most of these reviews are on sites that are not related to energy or utility bills, and they were written by marketers who just repeat what the sales pitch of Backyard Revolution says.

-I’m an electrical engineer with experience in solar energy, and on my website, I only write stuff that helps people in saving on utility bills, and mainly, electric bills.
+I’m an electrical engineer with experience in solar energy, and on my website, I only write stuff that helps people save on utility bills, and mainly, electric bills.

 Backyard Revolution Consumer Reviews